 For a long period in IT and desktop support, TeamViewer had the advantage of being the primary remote management software solution but due to high prices and hacks users have started to look out for other options available that are free and more secure.
 Makes sense!
-We have looked for the users, tested and now have listed the best Teamviewer alternative for Windows 11 that is out for installation.
+We have looked for the users, tested them, and now listed the best Teamviewer alternative for Windows 11 that is out for installation.

-9 Free TeamViewer Alternatives For Windows 11
+9 Free TeamViewer Alternatives For Windows 11 in 2024

 Mikogo – #1 Free TeamViewer alternative for Windows 11

-- Whiteboard functions, text chatting, recording tools, and much more.
+• Whiteboard functions, text chatting, recording tools, and much more.

 This does not come in free as it is a quality alternative.
 Give it a free trial on a 14-day trial period if you are a single user but after this enterprise users are expected to pony up to $48 per month for 5 single-user licenses.
 You need to pay a good amount on fine if you are looking out for a basic substitute with no same security-related baggage.